json-api-dotnet/JsonApiDotNetCore/docs/usage/routing.md

 ### Non-json:api controllers

-If a controller does not inherit from `JsonApiController<TResource>`, the [configured casing convention](./options.md#custom-serializer-settings) is applied to the name of the controller.
+If a controller does not inherit from `JsonApiController<TResource>`, the [configured naming convention](./options.md#custom-serializer-settings) is applied to the name of the controller.
 ```c#
 public class OrderLineController : ControllerBase { /* .... */ }
 ```